Turbopumps - the pacesetters among vacuum pumps

 Key customer benefits

 Vacuum technology is often a key factor for successfully running production processes from start to finish.
 The costs incurred by faulty batches or production outages can easily run to millions of euros, depending on the application.
 This makes it all the more important to use components that provide maximum reliability.
-Today, it is not uncommon for turbopumps to reach an operating lifetime of up to 100,000 hours.
-This translates to an uninterrupted running time of some eleven years.
+Today, it is not uncommon for turbopumps to reach an operating lifetime of more than 100,000 hours.
 During this time, the pump should result in as few scheduled interruptions as possible for maintenance or service work.
-Pfeiffer Vacuum turbopumps have extended diagnostic functions to meet this requirement.
-With the help of this data, maintenance is carried out based on the pump status.
-Any maintenance required is predictable and so can be scheduled by the user.
-Coupled with the unique fact that oil and bearing changes can be carried out on site, this results in maximum uptime.
+Coupled with the fact that oil and bearing changes can be carried out on site, this results in maximum uptime.
 The turbopumps' integrated electronic drive unit significantly reduces cabling costs.
 State-of-the-art drive technology minimizes energy consumption while at the same time offering versatile control options.
 The IP 54 protection class design makes these pumps supremely suitable for industrial environments.
 Their compact design makes for easy integration even where space is at a premium.
 To minimize costs, there are various electronic drive units to choose from for each pump size.
 Even the weight factor has been subjected to scrutiny: a turbopump with a pumping speed of 250 liters per second weighs in at a mere 6 kilogrammes.
 The wide range of uses for Pfeiffer Vacuum turbopumps includes not only analytical, vacuum process and semiconductor technology but also coating, research and development and industrial applications.

 In the production of many products of everyday life and in many areas of engineering research, vacuum technology plays a decisive role.
 Here the turbopump is of decisive importance in providing extremely pure process conditions.